DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 of CPUs being a big bad change.
 Either way, since it actually nicely coincided with needing to redraw tasks to adjust task padding, just calling task redraw each time NUMA TV calls cpu redraw seems to have fixed it.

+...

+Fixed scaling bug of topologz views (who would have thought that the bottom space is not margin, but one additional spacing), added some stream identification to the topology constructor.

+API of KsTraceGraph was also privatized more and explicitly named with "numatv" prefixes.